Margaret Higonnet: Career

 Higonnet started teaching English and comparative literature at the University of Connecticut in 1970.

-Higonnet has been President of the American Conference on Romanticism, the American Comparative Literature Association, and FILLM (Fédération internationale de langues et littératures modernes).
+Higonnet has been President of the American Conference on Romanticism, the American Comparative Literature Association, and FILLM.
 She created the Gender Studies Committee of the ICLA, and was President of the ICLA committee on comparative literary history CHLEL.
 Higonnet has held fellowships from the Radcliffe Institute, the Rutgers Center for Historical Analysis, the Rockefeller Foundation, Instituto Juan March, the Fulbright Scholar Program and the DAAD.

 She has worked on a range of topics including comparative literature, the literature of World War I, feminist theory, suicide, and children's literature.
 Her recent edited volume, "Nurses at the Front and Letters and Photographs from the Battle Country: The World War I Memoir of Margaret Hall" recover women's writings about World War I, as did her anthology, "Lines of Fire: Women Writers of World War I." She edited two collections of papers in comparative journals drawn from meetings of CHLEL: “New Europe, New Literary Histories,” (YCGL) and “Gender in Literary History” (CCS).